lbl-srg/obc/specification/source/codeGeneration.rst

           If a compiled library is provided, then binaries shall be provided for Windows 32/64 bit, Linux 32/64 bit, and OS X 64 bit.

-Adding blocks that are not in the CDL library
+Adding Blocks that are not in the CDL Library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If a control vendor likes to use a block that is not in the CDL library,